QClusformer: A Quantum Transformer-based Framework for Unsupervised Visual Clustering: Background

 \subsection{Visual Clustering}

 Given a dataset $\mathcal{D} = \{\mathbf{x}_1, \mathbf{x}_2, \dots \mathbf{x}_n\}$ where $\mathbf{x}_i$ represents a data point in $d-$dimensional space, the objective of unsupervised clustering is to partition the dataset into $k$ clusters such that satisfies following conditions.
 Firstly, each data point belongs to exactly one cluster.
 Secondly, data points within the same cluster are more similar than those in different clusters.
 Depending on the predefined problem, the number of clusters $k$ can be determined automatically or specified beforehand.
 The goal is to find an optimal partitioning of the dataset that maximizes the intra-cluster similarity and minimizes the inter-cluster similarity.
 It is typically achieved by defining a suitable objective function or similarity measure and optimizing it to obtain cluster assignments.
 Formally, let $C = \{C_1, C_2, \dots ,C_k\}$ represent the set of $k$ clusters, where $C_i$ denotes the $i^{th}$ cluster, and $\mathbf{c}_i$ represents for the centroid (or center) of the $C_i$.
-The task is to find an optimal partitioning that minimizes the following objective function, quantifying the dissimilarity between data points and their respective cluster centroids.

-where $dist(\mathbf{x}, \mathbf{c}_i)$ denotes the distance between sample $\mathbf{x}$ and centroid $\mathbf{c}_i$ of the cluster $C_i$.
+The task is to find an optimal partitioning that minimizes the following objective function, quantifying the dissimilarity between data points and their respective cluster centroids: $J = \sum_{i=1}^{k}\sum_{\mathbf{x}\in C_i} dist(\mathbf{x}, \mathbf{c}_i)$, where $dist(\mathbf{x}, \mathbf{c}_i)$ denotes the distance between sample $\mathbf{x}$ and centroid $\mathbf{c}_i$ of the cluster $C_i$.
 Common distance measures used in unsupervised clustering include Euclidean distance, Manhattan distance, cosine similarity, etc. The optimization process typically involves iterative procedures such as K-means, hierarchical clustering, density-based clustering, or spectral clustering to find the optimal partitioning that minimizes the objective function.